 If you’re visiting Copenhagen in December, I’d be surprised if you managed to avoid them anyway.
 December sees Christmas markets mushroom all over the city – the best-known is in the Tivoli, but there are others in Freetown Christiania, Nyhavn, Højbro Plads – there’s even one at the Carlsberg Experience!

-Check out the tourist board’s Copenhagen Christmas Market guide for the full list.
+Check out the tourist board’s Copenhagen Christmas Market guide for the full list and make sure you know what to wear in Copenhagen in the Winter.

 You should hop onto a canal tour at any time of year.
 Be warned though, it is absolutely freezing outside during the winter months, so if you want to stand outside the heated canopy on the tour boat, you should wrap up warm.